 In addition to Illinois, the study found that Commercial Electric Choice programs have saved billions for other states, including:

 Pennsylvania, $3.4 billion

-“Throughout the country, we’re seeing more and more businesses save money through Electric Choice programs,” says Javier Barrios, Managing Partner of the New York-based energy consultant Good Energy.
+“Throughout the country, we’re seeing more and more businesses save money through Electric Choice programs,” says Javier Barrios, Managing Partner of Good Energy, an energy company, which provides consulting services to communities in New York, New Jersey, Massachusetts and several other states.
 “Over the years, we have been able to help businesses negotiate for lower prices, and we’re seeing the overall results and benefits of competitive energy markets now.”